dgraph-io/dgraph-docs/content/graphql/security/_index.md

 [Auth0 Authentication]({{< relref "graphql/todo-app-tutorial/todo-auth0-jwt" >}}) or [Firebase Authentication]({{< relref "graphql/todo-app-tutorial/todo-firebase-jwt" >}}). {{% /notice %}}

 ### ACL
-Note that another token will be needed to access the system if ACL security is also enabled, or a “shared” cloud back-end is in use (as any shared back-end is secured by ACLs set up on your behalf by Dgraph).
+Note that another token may be needed to access the system if ACL security is also enabled.
 See the [ACLs]({{< relref "access-control-lists.md">}}) section for details.
 The ACLs are a separate security mechanism.

 ### JWT Claims